frakbot/GlowPadBackport/README.md

 ## Installation

 Clone the repository on your computer, then reference `GlowPadBackport` from your project.
-The old IntelliJ IDEA and Eclipse projects have been discontinued, and the library has been moved to the new Gradle-based build system, and [Android Studio][1].
+The old IntelliJ IDEA and Eclipse-style projects have been discontinued, and the library has been moved to the new Gradle-based build system, and [Android Studio][1].
+You can of course continue to use this library in IntelliJ IDEA, but you'll have to build it using Gradle.

 Note that `GlowPadBackport` relies on [`NineOldAndroids`][2], an awesome backport of the Android 3+ Animation APIs made by [Jake Wharton][3].
 It is referenced as a submodule here; you might need to initialize the submodule after cloning, depending on your setup.